eProsima/Micro-CDR/README.rst

 Usage examples
 --------------

 *microCDR* provides different buffer configurations for reading and writing data.
 This is a code example showing the serialization and deserialization of a variable.
-In this case it has been used static user-defined buffers.
+In this case it has been used static buffer.
 That means that the user has to provide a defined buffer and its size during the *MicroBuffer* creation.
-To write inside this buffer its needed an static *MicroBuffer*.
-For reading, it is needed a deserialized *MicroBuffer*.

 .. code-block:: C